yousefalabdullah/osu-beatmaps-downloader/README.md

 # Simple osu!
 Bulk Downloader

-A lightweight Python script designed to batch download **osu! beatmapsets** via community-maintained mirrors.
+A lightweight Python script designed to batch download **osu! beatmapsets** in bulk via community-maintained mirrors.
 It requires no official API keys, tokens, or credentials.

 ---